dottenad/reviewgenieknowledgebase/docs/giveaways/products/edit.md

 # How to Edit a Product Giveaway

-This article outlines how to edit a product giveaway in ReviewStream
+A **Product Giveaway** in ReviewStream is a physical item (such as a hat or a coffee mug) that you give away, free of charge, to your respondent for providing their review on your product or service.

+Unlike a coupon giveaway or an eGift giveaway, **Product Giveaways are a physical item that require shipping**.

 ---

+## Step-by-Step Instructions

-## Find The Product Giveaway You'd Like To Edit
+### Find The Product Giveaway You'd Like To Edit

 On the [Giveaways](https://app.reviewstream.ai/giveaways) page of your ReviewStream account, locate the product giveaway you would like to edit, then click the Pencil icon.